Andrea-Augello/Binary-calculator/README.md

 ![Possible improvement\label{no_repeat}](./media/N-O_repeat.png)

 A first improvement is to add a condition in the loop: after a number is entered the software will wait for an operation, if that operation is an `EQUALS` operation the result will be shown; otherwise, the partial result is calculated, and another number is expected[Fig. \ref{no_repeat}].
+It is to be noted that every operation will be executed in the order it is written, the PEMDAS[@jeon2012reflecting] order is not respected.

 ![Final configuration\label{final}](./media/final.png)